Stephen King: 1990s: Four Past Midnight to Hearts in Atlantis

 In 1990, King published Four Past Midnight, a collection of four novellas with the common theme of time.
 In 1991, he published Needful Things, his first novel since achieving sobriety, billed as "The Last Castle Rock Story".
 In 1992, he published Gerald's Game and Dolores Claiborne, two novels about women loosely linked by a solar eclipse.
 The latter novel is narrated by the title character in an unbroken monologue; Mark Singer described it as "a morally riveting confession from the earthy mouth of a sixty-six-year-old Maine coastal-island native with a granite-hard life but not a grain of self-pity".
 King said he based the character of Claiborne on his mother.

 In 1994, King's story "The Man in the Black Suit" was published in the Halloween issue of The New Yorker.
 The story went on to win the 1996 O. Henry Award.
 In 1996, King published The Green Mile, the story of a death row inmate, as a serial novel in six parts.
 It had the distinction of holding the first, fourth, tenth, twelfth, fourteenth, and fifteenth positions on the New York Times paperback-best-seller list at the same time.
 In 1998, he published Bag of Bones, his first book with Scribner, about a recently widowed novelist.
 Several reviewers said that it showed King's maturation as a writer; Charles de Lint wrote "He hasn't forsaken the spookiness and scares that have made him a brand name, but he uses them more judiciously now...
 The present-day King has far more insight into the human condition than did his younger self, and better yet, all the skills required to share it with us."
-Bag of Bones won the Bram Stoker and August Derleth Awards.
+Bag of Bones won the Bram Stoker Award and August Derleth Award.

 In 1999, he published The Girl Who Loved Tom Gordon, about a girl who gets lost in the woods and finds solace in listening to broadcasts of Boston Red Sox games, and Hearts in Atlantis, a book of linked novellas and short stories about coming of age in the 1960s.
 Later that year, King was hospitalized after being hit by a van.
 Reflecting on the incident, he said "it occurs to me that I have nearly been killed by a character out of one of my own novels.
 It's almost funny."
 He said his nurses were "told in no uncertain terms, don't make any Misery jokes".